declare-lab/nora/README.md

 Training code and more examples will be released soon.

+# NORA in Action
+We are releasing some of the videos recorded during experiments showing how NORA performs real-world tasks with the WidowX robot -- [WindowX Demos](https://declare-lab.github.io/nora).

 # Checkpoints
 [Model weights on Huggingface](https://huggingface.co/collections/declare-lab/nora-6811ba3e820ef362d9eca281)
 # Getting Started For Inference